Can you become a journalist without a journalism degree?

 If you have a passion for writing, start somewhere if you want to develop that passion into a skill.
 That company around the corner or your local council’s paper, or just anything to build up a solid CV.
 Or, if I may suggest, start a blog.

 It’s quite hard to survive in journalism if you do not have solid connections.
-You have to understand that journalism is way beyond a mere career option.
+You understand that journalism is way beyond a mere career option.
 It’s a responsibility.
-There’s a reason why we hail media as one of the pillars of democracy.
+There’s a reason we hail media as the pillar of democracy.

 Sometimes, all it takes is your initiative to write and improve your craft through your blog.
 The idea is to start small.
 Having a blog is having a medium to express your thoughts, ideas, opinions, and observations, as well as showcase your writing talent.